 There is a secret to making truly good cauliflower mash.
 A secret to getting consistency to be like mashed potatoes.
 It’s a secret that we think makes all the difference.

-Unlike potatoes, cauliflower has a lot of liquid in it after cooking, no matter how you cook it.
+The problem is, unlike potatoes, cauliflower has a lot of liquid in it after cooking, no matter how you cook it.
 That liquid not only enhances the flavor of the cauliflower, but keeps the texture from ever becoming something far more like a mashed potato than a cooked cauliflower.

-Remove that liquid, and the problem is solved.
+Remove that liquid and the problem is solved.

-- If you don’t have a cheesecloth, you can very easily press the cauliflower between two colanders that fit inside one another.
+- If you don’t have a cheesecloth, you also can easily press the cauliflower between two colanders that fit inside one another.
 Just be sure you do that over the sink or a large pot.

-The recipe below is for two people, but you can easily adjust for the number of people you need to feed by hovering your mouse over the yield number.
+The recipe below is intended for two people, but you can easily adjust for the number of people you need to feed by hovering your mouse over the yield number.
 A sliding scale will pop up and you can adjust up or down.
 Enjoy!